den-wdi-1/rails-layouts-and-partials/readme.md

 ## Using views with Rails - Demo

-In Rails, the logic for the rendering a view is quite straightforward.
+In Rails, the logic for rendering a view is quite straightforward.
 Given that every route in Rails will execute a method inside a controller, when the method is executed, Rails will look for:

 1. A folder inside `views` corresponding to the controller's name (folder `books` for `BooksController`).
 2. A file with the method's name and `.html.erb`.